Welcome to today's edition of the Rush 24-7 podcast.

 It's so damn fast out there, nor can my fingers when I type.

-That's why I don't like writing, because I can't I forget what I was thinking by the time I get to it.
+That's why I don't like writing because I can't, I forget what I was thinking by the time I get to it.

 Typing it.

-Anyway, January 24th, 2010, Arkansas Gazette, health care story a rerun.
+Anyway, January 24th, 2010, Arkansas Gazette, healthcare story, a rerun.

-They talk about 1993 and 1994, health care bombing out, and the Democrats losing control of the House.
+They talk about 1993 and 1994, healthcare bombing out and the Democrats losing control of the House.

 They go and ask Obama about it in this story.

-Obama says this just this last January.
+Obama says this just last January.

-Well, that's Marion Berry talking, I'm sorry.
+Oh, that's Marion Berry talking, I'm sorry.

-Uh they just kept telling us how good it was going to be.
+They just kept telling us how good it was going to be.

 You've got me.